-Salmon partners with Halfords to support online marketplace launch
+Salmon partners with Halfords to launch online marketplace

 As consumers, we expect more from the brands and retailers we love, anticipating increased levels of choice, outstanding service and competitive pricing.
 The pressure is on for retailers to deliver.